WandThe Magic Wand and Other Operators

 End Qwand.

-One can extend the tactic xsimpl to recognize the magic wand, and automatically perform a number of obvious simplifications.
-This extension is implemented in the file LibSepSimpl, which exports the tactic xsimpl illustrated in this section.
+We can extend the tactic xsimpl to recognize the magic wand and automatically perform a number of obvious simplifications.
+This extension is implemented in the file LibSepSimpl, which exports the version of xsimpl illustrated here.

 Module XsimplDemo.